-Muragala | CPPP's Series on Political Party Positions on Reforms in Sri Lanka examines political party positions on key areas related to the reforms undertaken by the Sri Lankan government in response to the 2022 crisis.
-Briefing papers on party positions on other economic reforms, the national question, and governance and constitutional reforms are forthcoming.
+Muragala | CPPP Series on Political Party Positions on Reforms in Sri Lanka examines political party positions on key areas related to the reforms undertaken by the Sri Lankan government in response to the 2022 crisis.
+Briefing papers on party positions on other economic reforms, and the national question, and governance and constitutional reforms will be forthcoming.